daimakram/Spatial-labs/README.md

 (since, feature directory contains login)
 ```

-Can you install and run the following library on your system? https://github.com/geelen/git-smart
+Can you install and run the following library on your system? https://github.com/geelen/git-smart `Yes`

 What are some good branching conventions?